 More than half of these inns are located within a few miles of downtown Asheville and Biltmore Estate.
 Others are in quaint nearby towns near plenty of hiking and waterfalls.
+See our Favorite B&Bs in and near Asheville.

-After an excellent night’s sleep in a room with luxurious furnishings, guests awake to the smell of an elaborate homemade breakfast.
+After an excellent night’s sleep in a room with luxurious furnishings, awake to the smell of an elaborate homemade breakfast.
 Whether your hosts prepare a delicate soufflé or country ham biscuits, you can be assured it will be done with finesse.
 Talk around the table can become animated as guests share their knowledge of the area and forge new friendships.
-Or you can request more private dining.”
+Or you can request more private dining.

-Another great night, another great breakfast, and another day of exploring this delicious mix of the urban and outdoors.
+With your list of suggested places to visit, head out for the day.
+Then another great night, another great breakfast, and another day of exploring this delicious mix of the urban and outdoors.
 Most guests find that two days are not enough.
 So, like family members, they come back again and again to their home in the mountains.

-Here are our Top 10 reasons to stay in an Asheville bed and breakfast:
+Top 10 reasons to stay in an Asheville bed and breakfast:

 1. The Innkeepers: Most bed and breakfasts are owned by the B&B operators themselves, who usually live on the premises.
 Innkeepers are part tour guide, part historian, part chef, part housekeeper.
 You are not anonymous, but a guest with a name.
 A bed and breakfast has a few select guests who prefer style and distinction tailored for them.